artenlf/ignite-shop/README.md

 ### Objectives

 - This project is one of the requirements of conclusion of the second module in Rocketseat's Ignite course.
-The goals are to build an e-commerce SSR application usign Next Framework tools, API requests (Stripe) and styling with stiches.
+The goals are to build an e-commerce SSR application usign Next Framework tools, API requests (Stripe), styling with stiches, use cases for SSG, SSR and Fetch.

 ### Status